web64/nlpserver/README.md

 ## Install Recipe for forge.laravel.com servers
-Add this recipe on Forge and run it as root to install NLPserver.
+Add this recipe on Forge and run it as root to install NLPserver as a service with Supervisor.

 ```bash
 # Install NLPserver
 cd /home/forge/